Embryonic Stem Cells Yield Insights into X Chromosome Inactivation

-Please don’t be intimidated by the title of this post!
-By the end of this blog, you’ll be well versed in X chromosome inactivation, and you’ll understand why you should care about this topic.
+Bon’t be intimidated by the title of this post, read on and you’ll be well versed in X chromosome inactivation, and why it's important.
 Males and females are different in countless ways, but the underlying cause of these differences originates with chromosomes.
-Women have two … Continue reading Specialized Embryonic Stem Cells Yield Insights into X Chromosome Inactivation
+Women have two X chromosomes while men have an X and a Y. … Continue reading Embryonic Stem Cells Yield Insights into X Chromosome Inactivation

 Extending the Lease: Stanford Scientists Turn Back Clock on Aging Cells